Patient Declaration of Values:

 St. Mary’s General Hospital is governed by a Board of Trustees of local citizens who have autonomy to operate the hospital in a manner that best serves the health care needs of the local population, while respecting the values and teaching of the Roman Catholic Church, as they relate to the sanctity of life and other ethical issues.

 In 1999, St. Mary’s General Hospital was named as the site for the new Regional Cardiac Care Centre.
 Since that time, St. Mary’s Cardiac Program has developed a reputation of excellence, providing diagnostic, interventional and surgical programs.
+The Cardiac Program started with some services in 2001, and in 2003 fully opened with the addition of cardiovascular surgery.

 St. Mary’s grew again in 2008, with the opening of 100,000 square feet of new clinical and support service space, including state-of-the-art operating suites and enhanced outpatient care areas.